PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Amongst the authors of outstandingly precise predictions throughout history, the shared characteristic was a combination of profound knowledge and of well-applied, bold judgement (one could define "judgement" as a combination of critical thinking, probabilistic reasoning, and causality understanding).
 (NOTE: forward-thinking?)

-In 1919, French historian Jacques Bainville predicted that the Treaty of Versailles that had just closed the World war, would have dire consequences[^consequences_politiques].
-Far from the optimism of his contemporaneous at the time, he announced an upcoming war.
+In 1919, French historian Jacques Bainville was able to see 20 years into the future.
+Writing on the Treaty of Versailles that had just closed the World war, he went against the optimism of the zeitgeist, to announce a new war[^consequences_politiques].
 He foretold that a powerful and revengeful social republic of Germany would raise again to power.
 That it would annex Austria, and the Sudeten german-speaking minorities.
 He predicted the alliance of Russia and Germany, their siding together against Poland.
+He announced that the alliance of Italy would shift in favor of Germany.

-When the Second World War broke out, two decades later, the first years followed the exact steps he had predicted.
+When the Second World War broke out, two decades later, it started in the exact steps that Bainville had predicted.

 > Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics, articulated through sound judgement.